-We love having people in the garden and have many different ways that you can get involved, whether it be volunteering, doing an internship, visiting the garden, eating at the cafe, hiring out the space for your own party or coming to one of our events.
+We love having people in the garden and have many different ways that you can get involved, whether it be volunteering, training, visiting the garden, eating at the cafe, hiring out the space for your own party or coming to one of our events.

 Contact firstname.lastname@example.org for more information on how to get involved.